-In this step, the goal is to classify sentences that mention some item-related activity or usage.
-Inspired by \citet{Benetka:2019:UCT}, our approach revolves around using \emph{part-of-speech} (POS) analysis and rules of the English language.
+\paragraph{Activity Identification} In this step, the goal is to classify sentences that mention some item-related activity or usage.
+Inspired by \citet{Benetka:2019:CHIIR}, our approach revolves around using \emph{part-of-speech} (POS) analysis and rules of the English language.
 We filter for the preposition \emph{for} followed by a verb in progressive tense heuristically, by looking for \emph{-ing} endings (e.g., \emph{for commuting}, \emph{for hiking}).
+This choice is driven by our intuition and was verified by manually inspecting a sample of the data.
 Note that there might be other formulations that describe activity or usage.
 Our goal is not to extract all possible sentences containing mentions of activity or usage; a high recall approach would likely come at the cost of a larger fraction of false positives.
 Instead, we focus on achieving high precision.

-\subsection{Question Generation}
+\subsubsection{Question Generation}

 The main motivation for this step is generating natural-sounding questions that are easy for users to understand and answer, without needing any additional context.